mondaylunch/gatos-frontend/packages/documentation/docs/index.md

 sidebar_position: 1
 ---

-# Welcome to Gatos
+# Gatos Documentation

-- Doc of the gato
-- Developed as a submission for the 5CCS2SEG (Software Engineering Group Project) major group assignment.
+Welcome to the documentation for Gatos, this software was developed as a submission for the 5CCS2SEG (Software Engineering Group Project) major group assignment.

 ## Data Types